 Your company can take a few different courses of action to make sure you’re staying compliant with these laws.
 You can start by being mindful of the language you use in job listings, making sure not to mention any traits that aren’t inherent requirements for the position.
 You’ll also want to avoid asking any direct questions about these protected characteristics in meetings, interviews, and casual conversations with prospective employees.

-How to Hire Democratic Republic of the Congo Employees
+How to Hire Employees in the Republic of the Congo

 You can choose the duration and probation periods related to your employment contract.
 For example, your needs can determine whether you use a fixed- or indefinite-term contract.
-Fixed-term contracts can’t exceed two years, and they’re reduced to one year under certain conditions.
-You can usually renew them only once.
-The Democratic Republic of the Congo will also allow you to use a probation period ranging from one to six months.
+Fixed-term contracts can’t exceed two years, and you can usually renew them only once.
+Fixed-terms contracts must be in writing – if not, they are considered to be indefinite.
+The Republic of the Congo will also allow you to use a probation period ranging from one to six months.

 You should also create a training plan to help employees succeed from the start.
 Make sure the training applies to the employee’s position or mentions the ins and outs of working with your company.

-Benefits of Democratic Republic of the Congo Hiring Outsourcing
+Benefits of Hiring Outsourcing in the Republic of the Congo